Wellbeing

 Specialist wellbeing programs taught in the Junior School focus on social and emotional learning, safety, building relationships and learning protective strategies.

-The PCLs also teach the Middle School personal development program, which focuses on the principles of Positive Education.
+The PCLs also teach the personal development program, which focuses on the principles of Positive Education.
 This philosophy rests on the premise that teaching skills promoting character strengths and virtues also promotes learning and academic success.
 We explore topics such as growth mindsets, gratitude, positive relationships, communication, mindfulness and connection.

 Boarding students in Brine House also take part in a separate personal development program, which relates to the needs of boys in boarding.